 The Namib Desert

-Sossusvlei is the oldest desert in the world, with some of the highest sand dunes you can find and hands down the most breathtaking desert experience you will have in your life.
-These sand dunes with their incredible red colors are best explored at sunrise – catching that moment where you can watch the colors of the dunes change.
+Sossusvlei is the oldest desert in the world, with some of the highest dunes you can find and hands down the most breathtaking desert experience you will have in your life.
+These dunes with their incredible red colours are best explored at sunrise – catching that moment where you can watch the colours of the dunes change.

-In the heart of Sossusvlei you will find Deadvlei, a place completely unique to Namibia with the large white clay pan filled with completely dead trees!
+In the heart of Sossusvlei, you will find Deadvlei, a place unique to Namibia with a large white clay pan filled with completely dead trees!
 It‘s the most surreal sight, and every time I visit it catches my breath.
-The best way to experience this is by climbing Big Daddy, considered the world‘s highest sand dune at a whopping 350 meters high.
+The best way to experience this is by climbing Big Daddy, considered the world‘s highest dune at a whopping 350 meters high.
 The climb is challenging but rewarding and when reaching the top you will experience views that you could not otherwise witness.
-Running down this sand dune is likely the funnest thing you‘ll do, taking you directly into the unreal sight of Deadvlei.
+Running down this dune is likely the funniest thing you‘ll do, taking you directly into the unreal sight of Deadvlei.

-This is a gorgeous town nestled between the Atlantic Ocean and the Namib Desert and considered an adventurers paradise.
-For good reason people fall in love with this charming town, the colorful buildings, the African market by the beach and the abundance of activities you can enjoy depending on your interest.
+This is a gorgeous town nestled between the Atlantic Ocean and the Namib Desert and is considered an adventurer’s paradise.
+For good reason, people fall in love with this charming town, the colourful buildings, the African market by the beach and the abundance of activities you can enjoy depending on your interest.

-Join the incredible guides to explore Namibia on a living desert tour, finding the “Little 5“ of Africa – the snakes, lizards, chameleons, spiders and geccos.
-Have a laugh in the dunes enjoying a camel ride, quad bikes or even sandboarding.
+Join the incredible guides to explore Namibia on a living desert tour, finding the “Little 5“ of Africa – the snakes, lizards, chameleons, spiders and geckos.
+Take a trip to the dunes to enjoy a camel ride, quad bikes or even sandboarding.
 Or the ultimate adventure; skydive from a height of 10,12 or 15 thousand feet over the world‘s oldest desert!
-A truly once in a lifetime activity not to be missed.
+A truly once-in-a-lifetime activity not to be missed.

-With its breathtaking scenery of rocky mountains, home to the Damara tribe and the elusive Desert adapted elephant – nobody should miss a visit to Damaraland on their Namibia journey.
+With its breathtaking scenery of rocky mountains, home to the Damara people and the elusive Desert adapted elephant – nobody should miss a visit to Damaraland on their Namibia journey.

-The Desert adapted elephant can only be found in two places in the world however right here you can join an open-truck safari in search of this magnificent animal.
-The elephant has adapted to the rough desert conditions, being a little smaller, flatter feet (even seen sliding down sand dunes!), stronger trunks (to dig deeper for water) and it can walk up to 80km per day in search of water.
+The Desert-adapted elephant can only be found in two places in the world however right here you can join an open-truck safari in search of this magnificent animal.
+The elephant has adapted to the rough desert conditions, being a little smaller, with flatter feet (even seen sliding down dunes!), stronger trunks (to dig deeper for water) and it can walk up to 80km per day in search of water.

 These are the true gentle giants of Namibia and of Africa.